johan162/themeltspice/README.md

 ***Fig 1: The fields stored as a color theme***

 ## BNF Grammar
-The BNF grammar for the theme file is extremely simple as shown in Figure 1 below
+The BNF grammar for the theme file is extremely simple and is shown in Figure 2. below

 ```
 themes    ::= theme | theme <EMPTY_LINE> themes